 Ingredients

-- ½ cup Dry White Wine
+- ½ cup dry white wine

 - 1 medium onion diced

-- 3 cubes vegetarian beef bouillon substitute.
+- 3 cubes vegetable beef bullion substitute

 - 1 teaspoon Italian seasoning

-- ½ teaspoon salt
+- 1 teaspoon salt

-- ½ teaspoon pepper
+- 1 teaspoon pepper

 - 1.5 tablespoons Worcestershire sauce

-- 4 tablespoons olive oil avocado oil
+- 4 tablespoons Olive oil avocado oil will work too.

 Instructions

 - Begin by opening your package of impossible beef.
-I've found that freezing it first until it's almost but not quite solid makes the meat easier to work with and cut the way you want.
-Slice the square of beef down the middle, and then, cutting along the short end, cut slices about ¼ inch thick so that you have pieces about 2"long.
-Heat a large skillet to medium, pour in 2 tablespoons of your oil, and let it warm.
-Salt and pepper your meat substitute, then place it in hot oil, seasoned side down, covering the pan and ensuring there is no stacking.
+I’ve found that if you freeze it first until it's almost but not quite solid, it makes the meat easier to work with and cut the way you want.
+Slice the square of beef down the middle, and then, cutting along the short end, cut slices about ¼ inch thick so that you have pieces about 2” long.

 - Add the wine and let it cook down, about 3 to 4 minutes.
 Add the Worcestershire sauce, Italian seasoning, a pinch of salt and pepper, and your broth mixture and stir.
 Reduce the heat to low.

-- While the beef simmers, bring a pot of water to a boil and drop inthe pasta.
-Cook until fork-tender, staying on the al dente side so thatthe pasta doesn't get too mushy.
+- While the beef simmers, bring apot of water to a boil and drop in the pasta.
+Cook until fork-tender, staying on the al dente side so that the pasta doesn’t get too mushy.
 Drain and set aside.

 Notes